Lisa Bloom: Donald Trump sexual misconduct allegations

 During the 2016 U.S. presidential election, Bloom offered to represent four women who alleged sexual misconduct by then-presidential candidate Donald Trump.
-Two of these women came forward publicly with their allegations, including Jill Harth and Lisa Boyne, and two who did not, including a woman from Virginia and another woman who claimed Trump had raped her when she was thirteen years old.
+Two of these women came forward publicly with their allegations, including Jill Harth and Lisa Boyne.

 On November 2, 2016, Bloom canceled a press conference with the unnamed client, saying the client was scared because of death threats.
 According to Bloom, after this press conference, multiple donors contacted her with offers to cover accusers' relocation and security.
 Bloom felt an obligation to relay the offers to her clients.
 The Virginia woman said that donors had offered her as much as $750,000, but that she declined the offer.
 In a 2017 report, The New York Times identified the donors who contacted Bloom as David Brock's American Bridge 21st Century, which offered $200,000, and Susie Tompkins Buell, who offered $500,000.